the-sergiu/C1TerminalCorrelation2021Public/README.md

 - Sergiu Craioveanu
 - Oliver O'Brien

-We also submitted top 15 global algos in Season 8.
+We also submitted top 15 individual global algos in Season 8.
 After the competition's end, that may be subject to change.

 ## Find us on LinkedIn and Github!